ColoradoSchoolOfMines/wii-track/docs/design.rst

 ========================

 At HackCU, we implemented a proof of concept for this project.
-We built a prototype edge node, a prototype compute node, a prototype datastore, a client to view the data in the datastore, and a client to control the edge node.
+We built a prototype edge node, a prototype compute node, a prototype datastore, a simple GUI client to view the data in the datastore, and a simple GUI to control the edge node.

 Edge Node
 ---------